The Difference Between Stag Night and a Bachelor Party

 The first known iteration of the pre-wedding event comes from Ancient Sparta, a culture that had a notoriously strange relationship with the concept of femininity.
 Before a man’s wedding, his comrades would make toasts and offer advice as to what he could expect in marriage.
 Most of it was probably not complimentary, and much of it may have included exhortations to breed lots of little soldiers for future conquests.
 Which is both boring and sad.

 On the other hand, we can read between the lines that there was a lot of wine, and I think we can all agree that young people being as they are, the toasts probably got a lot less serious as the night wore on.
 So not all depressing.

 Also, a few thousand kilometers away, things were going in a better direction.

 Stag Night: Bonfires and Gods

-As mentioned, the origins of the Stag Night and the Bachelor Party were wildly different.
-It’s thought that the term “stag night” may have referred originally to the Horned God, named Cernunnos by the Celts—and pay attention, kids, because this is the fun kind of history.
+As mentioned above, the origins of the Stag Night and the Bachelor Party were wildly different.
+It’s thought that the term “stag night” may have referred originally to the Horned God, named Cernunnos by the Celts—and pay attention, kids because this is the fun kind of history.
 Stags were a common symbol in early British fertility rituals…and like the Roman Dionysian rituals, many of the British ones featured alcohol, fire, and other things it would be easy to regret in the morning.

 Beyond the mythological roots of the party, everything is shrouded in mystery.
 Still, in addition to leaping bonfires and running with herds of deer, it’s likely that the young men of the Celts may have been treated to the same sorts of toasts the Spartans had, only with less militaristic nationalism and more whiskey.
 Things were looking up for the world of the pre-wedding party!